 McCone Agricultural Protection Organization

-The McCone Agricultural Protection Organization, or MAPO, formed in 1975 to gather information about Burlington-Northern’s plans for coal development in McCone County, and—as our name implies—to protect agriculture from the adverse impacts of unwise or poorly planned energy development.
+The McCone Agricultural Protection Organization formed in 1975 to gather information about Burlington-Northern’s plans for coal development in McCone County, and—as our name implies—to protect agriculture from the adverse impacts of unwise or poorly planned energy development.

-- Worked to insure that BN’s Circle West Project is reviewed under Montana’s Major Facility Siting Act.
-MAPO and NPRC have successfully resisted BN’s attempt to push through special legislation to exempt Circle West for the Siting Act.
+- Worked to ensure that BN’s Circle West Project is reviewed under Montana’s Major Facility Siting Act.

 - Helped to win passage of the Federal Surfacing Mining Control and Reclamation Act, especially provisions of the Act which protect alluvial valley floors and the rights of surface owners over Federally-owned coal.

 - Worked to overhaul the outmoded Federal Coal Leasing Program, and forced the Bureau of Land Management to live up to the law and allow farmers and ranchers to find out what companies had plans to strip-mine their land.

 - Worked to get air quality standards for Montana which will be adequate to protect agriculture productivity from the impacts of air pollution.